Development#

 Python library#

 The Python library is defined in the python directory.
 We assume throughout this section that you have cd’d into this directory.
-We also assume that the tskit package is built and run locally within this directory.
-That is, tskit is not installed into the Python installation using pip install -e or setuptools development mode.
+The low-level C extension is built automatically as part of uv sync.
 Please see the Troubleshooting section for help if you encounter problems with compiling or running the tests.

 Getting started#

-After you have installed the basic Requirements and created a development environment, you will need to compile the low-level Python C Interface module.
-This is most easily done using make:
+After you have installed the basic Requirements and created a development environment, run uv sync at the repo root.
+This will install all dependencies and build the low-level Python C Interface module automatically.

 To make sure that your development environment is working, run some tests.